Home

 The govt KYC and ID requirements generally for registration and AML/CTF mean you will need certified copies of the: Summary, Title, Schedule, Execution, and Resolution.
 The trust deed must be signed and list an execution date.

-Please note that there is a 28-character limit imposed on the account designation field and the word "trust" is not allowed by CHESS rules.
+Please note that there is a 28-character limit imposed on the account designation field and the word trust and fund is not allowed by CHESS rules.

 Like